How do you perform your role at CommBank?

 The great thing about my manager is that he’s not afraid to advocate for people like me.

 We have a lot of stakeholders and not many are aware that I have a hearing impairment.
 He speaks up for me, helping educate others and raising awareness about deafness.

 What do you enjoy doing outside of work?

 I started playing Cricket for NSW Deaf Cricket in early 2010 and then I made it into the National Deaf squad in 2011.
 I got into Deaf Cricket through a colleague who used to work here at CommBank.
 I took over as captain from him in 2018 when the National Deaf team went to India for the Deaf T20 World Cup.
 It’s been a huge honour.

 Wow that’s great!
 Sounds like a big commitment – how do you manage work alongside captaining the team?

 Before COVID-19, I was working from home two days a week and coming into the office three days.
 So it meant less travel time and more flexibility for me to manage my training schedule and other commitments.
 CommBank has been a major sponsor of cricket and has fully funded the Deaf national team since 2017 as part of the ‘A Sport for All’ program with Cricket Australia.

-We’re one big family in Retail Lending, and I’m very thankful for the care and support I receive from my team and the bank.
+We’re one big family in Operations Technology, and I’m very thankful for the care and support I receive from my team and the Bank.